discorb-lib/discorb/docs/cli/setup.md

 # discorb setup

-This command will setup application commands, and call `setup` event.
+This command will set up application commands, and call `setup` event.

 ## Usage